introtochaosbook/chaos-and-fractal-site/images.md

 # Images

-All images of copyright Christopher Laplante.
+All images copyright Christopher Laplante.
 Usage or reproduction of any kind is prohibited without permission.

 ## Chapter 1